soojilee88/-UofT-Cybersecurity_Project3/DefensiveTemplate.md

 The logs and alerts generated during the assessment suggest that this network is susceptible to several active threats, identified by the alerts above.
 In addition to watching for occurrences of such threats, the network should be hardened against them.
 The Blue Team suggests that IT implement the fixes below to protect the network:
 - <u> Wordpress User Enumeration Vulnerabilities </u>
-  - **Patch 1**: use a free plugin "WP Hardening" to disable User Enumeration in WordPress
+  - **Patch**: use a free plugin "WP Hardening" to disable User Enumeration in WordPress
     - Install and activate plugin > 'Security Fixers' tab > Stop user enumeration.
     - **Why It Works**: By disabling User Enumeration function, it will stop the attacker to enumerate user lists.
 - <u> Open Port 22 SSH & Weak Password Vulnerabilities </u>